MoonlightCapital/MoonlightBot-docs/management-commands/config.md

 MoonlightBot requires the following permissions to successfully execute this subcommand:

-*No specific permissions required*
+*No specific permissions required.*

 ## roles join-assignable

 This command allows you to set up a role to be assigned to a user when they join the server.
-This role can be set up to be a temporary role, and it can be set up to be assigned a maximum number of times.
+This role can be set up tobe a temporary role, and it can be set up to be assigned a maximum number of times.

 ```text
 /config roles join-assignable <role> [enabled] [duration] [max-times]